aleksandrfedorov97/onlyoffice-pipedrive/README.md

 You can add the ONLYOFFICE app from the Pipedrive App Marketplace.
 To do it, you need to sign into your account and allow the requested app permissions.

-*ONLYOFFICE app is using the connection to the special ONLYOFFICE Document Server instance to ensure document processing.*

 ## App usage

 The app allows working with office documents directly within the Pipedrive frontend.